cj-mills/christianjmills/_posts/2021-3-19-End-To-End-In-Game-Style-Transfer-Tutorial-Addendum.md

 ### Continue in the Notebook

-Follow the directions in the notebook to train your video style transfer model.
+Follow the directions in the notebook to train your own video style transfer model.
 Return to this post once you have exported the trained model.